gigascience/gigadb-website/docs/sop/EFS_DATA_MIGRATION.md

 - go/tags: none
 # copy the $bastion-user-pem in local computer and paste it to the ftp server
 [ken@cngb-gigadb-ftp ~]$ vi $bastion-user-pem
-# create rclone.conf file with following contents
+# create rclone.conf file with following contents and replace the variable with actual values
 [ken@cngb-gigadb-ftp ~]$ vi rclone.conf
 [aws-efs]
 type = sftp